Deep-Symmetry/beat-link-trigger/README.md

 This is in no way a sanctioned implementation of the protocols.
 It should be clear, but:

 > :warning: Use at your own risk!
 For example, there are reports that
-> the XDJ-RX crashes when BLT starts, so don't use it with one on your
+> the XDJ-RX crashes when BLT starts, so don&rsquo;t use it with one on your
 > network.
 As Pioneer themselves
 > [explain](https://forums.pioneerdj.com/hc/en-us/community/posts/203113059-xdj-rx-as-single-deck-on-pro-dj-link-),
 > the XDJ-RX does not actually implement the protocol: